RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2022-05-03-analyzing-experiments-classification-regression.md

 ---

+Experiments conduced using Montmeló circuit with different classification and regression brains.

 # Increasing inference time causes the brain to perform worse.

 As we can see on the following table, the more time the brain spends on inferencing, the lower the success ratio.